FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 add its capacity ID to **AppSettings.cs**.
 This is required so the application can assign the workspaces it creates to this capacity.

-For testing you can use any Fabric capacity created from an **F SKU** or a **P SKU** or you can also use a Fabric trial capacity.
-The screenshot above shows a Fabric trial shown by the code **[FT1]**.
-If you do not see a Fabric-enabled capacity in the capacities list, you must acquire one before continuing with these setup instructons.
+For testing you can use any Fabric capacity created from an **F SKU** or a **P SKU** or you can also use a Fabric trial capacity with an **FT1 SKU** as shown in the screenshot above.

+> If you do not see a Fabric-enabled capacity in the capacities list, that is a problem you must address.
+You must acquire a Fabric-enabled capacity  before continuing with these setup instructons.
 That's because the **FabricSolutionDeployment** sample application cannot demonstrate running solution deployment workflows if it doesn't have the ability to create workspace items such as lakehouse and notebooks.

-> If you are using a Fabric trial account, this makes it more difficult (but not impossible) to test deployment workflows using a service principal.
-That's because you cannot grant trial capacity permissions to a service principal.
-You can only execute the Fabric the REST API call to assign a workspace to a Fabric trial capacity using a user identity.

 Once you determine which capacity you want to use, copy its capacity Id value into the **FabricCapcityId** constant value in **AppSettings.cs**.